 Customer satisfaction overall is below target.
-Dial-a-Ride members are very satisfied with driver helpfulness-courtesy.
-The main source of complaint, booking refusals, have seen a reduction in the number complaints about this element of the service.
+Dial-a-Ride members are usually very satisfied with driver helpfulness-courtesy.
+The main source of complaint is driver conduct.

-9 Cycle hire
+10 Cycle hire

 In this section, the performance of the cycle hire scheme is presented.
 London's cycle hire scheme is a public bike-sharing scheme for shorter journeys around the capital.
 The bikes are available to casual users, as well as London cycle hire scheme members.